 Air Quality Planning

-The San Diego County Air Pollution Control District (District) has prepared a proposed Attainment Plan for San Diego County (Attainment Plan), demonstrating how the region will further reduce air pollutant emissions in order to attain the current National Ambient Air Quality Standards for ozone in the future.
-If approved by the District Board on October 14, 2020, this Attainment Plan will be submitted to the California Air Resources Board for their approval, and then submitted to the U.S. Environmental Protection Agency as a revision to the California State Implementation Plan (SIP) for attaining the ozone standards.
+The San Diego County Air Pollution Control District (District) has prepared an Attainment Plan for San Diego County (Attainment Plan), demonstrating how the region will further reduce air pollutant emissions in order to attain the current National Ambient Air Quality Standards for ozone in the future.
+Approved by the District Board on October 14, 2020, this Attainment Plan was submitted to the California Air Resources Board for their approval, and if approved, will then be submitted to the U.S. Environmental Protection Agency as a revision to the California State Implementation Plan (SIP) for attaining the ozone standards.

 Previous Workshop Information